-- 13.1 The decision-maker must consider any representations made in response to a "minded to" notice before giving further consideration to the decision that has been proposed. - 13.2 The party and the Principal Executive Officer will be given an opportunity to comment on any new information or matters that emerge during the decision-maker's deliberations.
-In such a case, the decision-maker will delay taking its final decision for a reasonable period to allow the person(s) concerned to make comments.
+- 13.1 The decision-maker must consider any representations made in response to a "minded to" notice before giving further consideration to the decision that has been proposed. - The party and the Principal Executive Officer will be given an opportunity to comment on any new information or matters that emerge during the decision-maker's deliberations.
+In such a case, the decision-maker may delay taking its final decision for a reasonable period to allow the person(s) concerned to make comments, while still ensuring that matters are dealt with expeditiously.